GilDev/MultiCount/README.md

 -----

 * Basalt (Pebble Time) support
-* Better user interface
+* Remove the "Initial value" setting when adding a counter?
+* Bug fixes:
-* Reordering counters in list
+  * Second counter selected in list after deleting the first
-* Optimizations
+  * Selection color of the close button (SELECT on the second action bar) when used more than once